ChelseaStats/wp-plugin-custom-rss-feeds/ReadMe.md

 ###### Description ######

-Things you can do
+Things you can do:

-  -Create a custom rss feed
+  +Create a custom rss feed
-  -Add custom post type to rss feed
+  +Add custom post type to rss feed
-  -Change rss generator
+  +Change rss generator
-  -Add footer / extra content to rss
+  +Add footer / extra content to rss
-  -Disable old feeds and point them to rss2
+  +Disable old feeds and point them to rss2
-  -Define a default feed.
+  +Define a default feed.

 ###### Contributing ######